Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 2.72396806e-24				    | Road narrows on the right      							|

-For the second image
+For the second image, the model is really sure that this is a Ahead only sign (probability of 1) and there's no other classification

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1         			| Ahead only   									|
 | 0     				| all other classes 										|

-For the third image
+For the third image, the model is quite sure that this is a Children crossing sign (probability of 1)

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|